belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` Discoverability - how easy is it to discover the threat?

-`DPL` Id treats + risks behind helps to do ...
-YYYYYY
+`DPL` So the goal is to identify risk and measure the risk behing the threat.

 `RPE` OK, what I really like about all of this is that it's a brilliant *communication tool* between top management and low level expert - making each other language understandeable by the other one.
 Sort of UML for security.